Ask a Question

 Today's ride takes you through hilly terrain to the Antigonea National Park.
 Here lies the city that King Pyrrhus built in 295 BC and named after his wife Antigona, daughter of King Ptolemeus of Egypt.
 Plutarch wrote that the city was built by love but destroyed by hate.

 You stay in the same hotel as the first night and have a final dinner in a small restaurant in the old bazaar.
-Later in the evening, you can take a celebratory drink in a popular bar.
+Later in the evening, you can enjoy a celebratory drink in a popular bar.

 Day 8